What are the differences between dispensationalism and covenant theology?

 When we talk about the future, it is important to know that there are many varieties of Covenant theologians.
 Some are amillennial and others are dispensational.
 Some may be postmillennial.
 Both amillennialists and postmillennialists are now waiting for Jesus’ second coming.
 That is the next event in God’s plan for the future from their perspective.
 Since some Covenant Theologians are also dispensational, it is reasonable to believe the two views are not in opposition.

-Most dispensationalists believe the rapture is the next event in the future, followed by the tribulation, Jesus’ second coming, and then a literal, physical 1,000 year kingdom on earth.
+Most dispensationalists believe the rapture is the next event in the Prophecy of the Future, that is, the tribulation, Jesus’ second coming, and then a literal, physical 1,000 year kingdom on earth.
 Those Covenant theologians who are also dispensational usually have a slightly different view of the church and Israel.
 This occurs because the church is raptured and does not go through the tribulation period, but Israel does.
 The church and Israel are not the same.

 Covenant and dispensational theology are not completely in opposition.
 One can be a covenant dispensational theologian.
 The major differences is their view in how God works with men and women over time and the relationship between Israel and the church.
 Covenant theology believes the church started in the Old Testament when the promise of a savior was given to Abraham.
 One can be a dispensationalist who believes that anyone at any time who puts their faith in Jesus Christ is a saint, and believe that God has a different future for the physical nation of Israel and the church – the spiritual body of Jesus.